USAFA-ECE/ece382/docs/Assignments/lab8.md

 We will now utilize Moku:Go Oscilloscope to observe the signal sent over P1.0 to determine if the LED is blinking at a rate of 1 Hz.

+- The Moku Software can be downloaded [here](https://liquidinstruments.com/products/download/#scrollto-download).
 - Run `Program8_2()` to  test `LED_Oscillate` you implemented in Homework 8.
 - Your Moku:Go will turn on automatically when connected to power.
 Connect the magnetic power supply to the magnetic power adapter.
 To turn off Moku:Go, unplug the power source.
 - The LED on Moku:Go is off when the power is disconnected.
 While Moku:Go is booting, the LED is orange.
 When Moku:Go is ready, the LED becomes green.